quadang21cen/Adruino-project/README.md

-# IOT_in_FARM---Adruino
+# Adruino-project
-this project uses Arduino to help farmers control motors in farm from remote.
+this repo is real project that can apply arduino in daily

+just use in myhouse